DrAdrianDC/Quantitative-Research/README.md

 # Quantitative Analytics

-This repository showcases a collection of Quantitative Analysis, end-to-end Machine Learning and Data Science projects focused on applications in Finance.
  Each project demonstrates the practical use of Quantitative Analysis,  advanced Machine Learning techniques to address real-world financial challenges

 ## Overview